Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ="taxi driver"
 ```

-> **Note:** Exact Term Search is disabled by default, to enable it refer to Indexing documentation and the configuration file: `exactTermSearch.properties`.
+> **Note:** Exact Term Search is disabled by default, to enable it refer to Indexing documentation LINK and the configuration file: `exactTermSearch.properties`.

 ## Searches that involve stopwords